 There are two migratory groups, those who aim to settle in the United States which are called immigrants and who will immigrate to the United States permanently, and those who want to travel to the United States temporarily and then return to their country, which are called non-immigrants because they are not going to immigrate.

-Types of Visas to travel to the United States
+Types of Visas to Travel to the United States

 B-1/B-2 Temporary Visitor for Business and Pleasure Visa.
 The B-1 is a temporary visa for business.
 It allows going to the United States to negotiate contracts, look for investments or real estate, or consult with business partners.
 By contrast, the B-2 visa allows a visit for just pleasure.
-The people may involve in incidental study part-time, for example, a short-term course in English language in less than 18 hours per week.
-Both the B -1 B-2 is an extension of the Visa for 6 months more.
+The people may involve in incidental study part-time, for example, a short-term course in the English language in less than 18 hours per week.
+Both the B -1 B-2 is an extension of the Visa for six months more.

 H-1B Temporary professionals (for professions like physicians, engineers, physical therapists, information technologists; must have at least a bachelor’s degree).
-They are also fashion models, artists and animators that have national and international acclaim and recognition for their achievements.
+They are also fashion models, artists, and animators that have national and international acclaim and recognition for their achievements.

 Entrepreneur Visa E-B5: Awarded to persons able and willing to make investments in U.S. companies.

 J-1 Exchange visitor.
-J-1 Visa must be conducted under the supervision of the Information Agency of the U.S. and a designated schools, businesses and a variety of institutions and organizations sponsor.
+J-1 Visa must be conducted under the supervision of the Information Agency of the U.S. and a designated school, businesses and a variety of institutions and organizations sponsor.
 There are many exchange programs for young people, including summer employment programs, internship opportunities programs for college students.

 P Visa.
-It has 4 ratings.
+It has four ratings.
 They are given to athletes, artists or internationally recognized comedians.
 The other grades of P Visa may be granted to those who perform, teach, train or entertainers and support personnel.

 The US visa for immigrants or resident document is processed by a consular officer who grants the power to travel to the United States and requests the individual’s approval to establish itself as a lawful permanent resident (LPR).
-While it is accepted as a legal permanent resident the Department of Homeland Security will make delivery of your permanent resident card (green card).
+While it is accepted as a legal permanent resident, the Department of Homeland Security will make delivery of your permanent resident card (green card).
 We mention some of the ways that exist to travel to the United States and receive the residence.

 Visas for immediate relatives.
 They must complete Form I -130, Petition for Alien Relative, also known to Cubans as family reunification (CP1).
 Cuban entering with CP1 must wait a year to be granted lawful permanent residence (green card) as established by the Cuban Adjustment Act.

 Based on the relationship.
 There are two categories of immigrants, the limited and the unlimited.
-The limited first preference will be for the children of a U.S. citizen, in second preference include spouse and unmarried children under 21 of a lawful permanent resident, the following preference children of U.S. citizens who are married and their children, and if the last preference is for brothers and sisters of citizens, their spouses and minor children.
+The limited first preference will be for the children of a U.S. citizen, in second preference include spouse and unmarried children under 21 of a lawful permanent resident, the following preference children of U.S. citizens who are married and their children, and if the last preference is for brothers and sisters of citizens, their spouses, and minor children.
 The unlimited is for the spouse, widow/widower, children under 21 years and parents of a citizen of the United States over 21 years.

 Spouse of a U.S. Citizen.
 Once the foreigner travels to the United States and the marriage takes place, the individual can apply for legal residence card through marriage to a U.S. citizen.

-This visa allows individuals of particular countries to visit the United States for only 90 days or less of staying for business or tourism, with no visa.
+This visa allows individuals of particular countries to visit the United States for only 90 days or less of staying for business or tourism, with no permit.
 The program only applies to some countries, and not all citizens of these countries are eligible to benefit from it.
-Some of the requirements to enter the United States by the waiver program are first, to be citizens of classified countries, have a permit from the Electronic System for Travel Authorization (ESTA), be in the United States 90 days, you must travel arrangements for business, tourism and leisure.
+Some of the requirements to enter the United States by the waiver program are first, to be citizens of classified countries, have a permit from the Electronic System for Travel Authorization (ESTA), be in the United States 90 days, you must travel arrangements for business, tourism, and leisure.

 The Visa is an identification document issued in the country of origin at the embassy or consulate of the United States and allows entry to U.S. temporarily or permanently.
 There are two main types of visa, immigrant visa which is what allows you to live and work permanently in the United States and the non immigrant visa only allows you to live and work for a certain time in the United States.